gaultier/blog/write_a_game_from_scratch_with_x11.md

 Finally, give Odin a try, it's great!
 It's this weird mix of a sane C with a Go-ish syntax and a good standard library.

+I hope that you had as much fun as I did!

+> If you liked this article and you want to support me, and can afford it: [Donate](https://paypal.me/philigaultier?country.x=DE&locale.x=en_US)

 ## Addendum: the full code